Independence Day (Malaysia): The formation of Malaysia

-The Federation of Malaysia, comprising the states of the Federation of Malaya, North Borneo, Sarawak and Singapore, was officially declared on 31 August 1963, on the 6th anniversary of Malayan independence.
-However, it was postponed to 16 September 1963, mainly due to Indonesian and the Philippines' opposition to the formation of Malaysia.
+The Federation of Malaysia, comprising the states of the Federation of Malaya, North Borneo, Sarawak and Singapore, was officially declared on 31 August 1963, on the sixth anniversary of Malayan independence.
+However, the declaration was postponed to 16 September 1963, mainly due to opposition from Indonesia and the Philippines.
 Nevertheless, North Borneo and Singapore declared sovereignty on 31 August 1963.
-Indonesian opposition later escalated to a military conflict.
-Indonesia considered Malaysia as a new form of colonisation on Sarawak and North Borneo, which bordered Indonesian territory on Borneo.
-However, they did not lay claim upon the two territories, unlike the Philippines which claimed the eastern part of Sabah.
-To assure Indonesia that Malaysia was not a form of neocolonialism, a general survey (instead of a referendum) was organised by the United Nations involving interviews of approximately 4,000 people, which received 2,200 memorandums from groups and private individuals.
-The Cobbold Commission, led by Lord Cobbold, was also formed to determine whether the people of North Borneo and Sarawak wished to join Malaysia.
-Their eventual findings, which indicated substantial support for Malaysia among the peoples of Sabah and Sarawak, cleared the way for the final proclamation of Malaysia.
+Indonesian opposition later escalated into a military conflict.
+Indonesia viewed Malaysia as a new form of colonisation over Sarawak and North Borneo, both of which bordered Indonesian territory on Borneo, although it did not lay claim to the territories.
+In contrast, the Philippines claimed the eastern part of Sabah.

+To assure Indonesia that Malaysia was not a form of neocolonialism, the United Nations (UN) conducted a general survey rather than a referendum, involving interviews with approximately 4,000 people and receiving 2,200 memorandums from groups and private individuals.
+The Cobbold Commission, led by Cameron Cobbold, 1st Baron Cobbold, was also established to determine whether the people of North Borneo and Sarawak wished to join Malaysia.
+The Commission's eventual findings indicated substantial support for the formation of Malaysia among the peoples of Sabah and Sarawak as equal partners, paving the way for the final proclamation of Malaysia.

+Malaysia Day

 The formation of the Federation of Malaysia was announced on 16 September 1963, the anniversary of which is celebrated as Malaysia Day.
 Hari Merdeka continued to be celebrated on 31 August, the original independence date of Malaya, while Malaysia Day became a public holiday only in East Malaysia.
-This caused discontent among East Malaysians in particular, it being sometimes felt that celebrating the national day on 31 August is Malaya-centric.
-In 2009, it was decided that starting 2010, Malaysia Day would be a nationwide public holiday in addition to Hari Merdeka on 31 August.
+This caused discontent among East Malaysians in particular, with some feeling that celebrating the national day on 31 August is Malaya–centric and overlooks East Malaysia's role in the formation of the country.

+In 2009, it was decided that starting in 2010, Malaysia Day would be a nationwide public holiday in addition to Hari Merdeka on 31 August.